masa-tk37/jets_gem_layer/README.md

    * Deploy your application
 3. `JETS_ENV=development rake gem_layer:cleanup_published`
    * After a successful deploy, you may run this to cleanup the old gem layer version(s) no longer in use

+**Important:** The zip command must be installed in your environment or the layer will fail to zip and upload.
+Perhaps we will switch to rubyzip in the future.

 ## Acknowledgements
 A big thank you to the authors of [Lambda Layer Cake](https://github.com/loganb/lambda-layer-cake), which served as a reference.